anthillsocial/SonicBikeAudioEngine/README.md

 License
 =====================

-Swamp Bike Opera embedded system for Kaffe Matthews Copyright (C) 2014 Tom Keene
+Embedded system for Kaffe Matthews
+Copyright (C) 2014 Tom Keene

 This program is free software: you can redistribute it and/or modify